jiang-junyao/IReNA/README.md

 ## News

-2024.11.12 add signifiance of IReNA and update workflow.
+2024.11.12: add the signifiance of IReNA and update the workflow.

-2024.10.17 add qucik start tutorial at the ReadME page.
+2024.10.17: add qucik start tutorial at the ReadME page.

 ## Full tutorials